-SES focuses on two main employment schemes to help people with disabilities and health conditions get back into work.
+SES focuses on employment schemes to help people with disabilities and health conditions get back into work.
 The main employment scheme is Workable (NI).

 SES Values & Ethos

 Workable (NI) is also administered by the Department for the Communities.
 It is a flexible programme which assists people with disabilities to return to work or remain in their current job of at least 10 hours/week or more.

 SES partnership has also been awarded 1 of 3 contracts to deliver the Workable Programme across Northern Ireland

 Each of the SES partners provide their own tailored specialist support to best meet the needs of the individuals they assist in the workplace.
 Support may include: